-The M-32 AD Pro II has three integrated network adapters (USB 2.0 and dual ethernet).
+The M-32 AD Pro has two integrated network adapters (USB 2.0 and ethernet).

 The adapters can be used, individually or simultaneously, to control the device with HTTP ("web remote").
 The web remote control works on any IP-based network, including wireless networks.